bugless/website-source/content/_index.md

 5. ?

-6. What you think is bug is not a bug.
+6. What you think is a bug is not a bug.
 It is an opportunity for a feature.